Quantum Computing: Lecture Notes: Hints for Exercises

 \subsection{Chapter~\ref{chap:lowerb}}

 \ref{ex:paritylower}.a.
 Use Exercise~\ref{ex:parityin2}.\\ \ref{ex:paritylower}.b.
 Show that the symmetrized approximate polynomial $r$ induced by the algorithm has degree at least $N$.\\ \ref{ex:allequal}.c.
 Use the result of Exercise~\ref{ex:ANDinN} for $N=2$.\\ \ref{ex:maj}.b.
-When defining the relation $R$, consider that the hardest task for this algorithm is to distinguish inputs of weight $N/2$ from inputs of weight $N/2+1$.\\ \ref{ex:sortLB}.
+When defining the relation $R$, consider that the hardest task for this algorithm is to distinguish inputs of weight $N/2$ from inputs of weight $N/2+1$.\\ \ref{ex:LBinvpermutation}.b.
+Consider the Boolean-valued problem of distinguishing the inputs where 0 sits at an odd location~$i$ in the string~$x$ from those where 0 sits at an even location.\\ \ref{ex:sortLB}.
 Show how you can use sorting to solve the Majority-problem and then use the lower bound from Exercise~\ref{ex:maj} to get an $\Omega(N)$ lower bound on sorting.
 (It is actually known that sorting takes $\Omega(N\log N)$ comparisons even on a quantum computer, but you don't have to show that.)\\ \ref{ex:6thpower}.a.
 Reduce the $bs(f)$-bit OR function (restricted to inputs of weight~0 or~1) to~$f$ and invoke the lower bound that we know for OR.\\ \ref{ex:hybridmethod}.b.
 Use induction on $T$ and triangle inequality.\\ \ref{ex:hybridmethod}.d.
 Add up the inequalities of (b) and (c) over all $i$, and use the Cauchy-Schwarz inequality.\\ \ref{ex:kwiseindep}.b.
 Compare the expected value of a monomial of degree $\leq 2T$ under distributions $U$ and $D$, and then use the fact that a polynomial is a sum of monomials.